ingan274/Responsive-Portfolio/README.md

-# Portfolio
+# Responsive Portfolio
-Isabel Ngan's Portfolio featuring Full-Stacked Web Development work
+Isabel Ngan's Portfolio featuring Full-Stacked Web Development work (and now you can view it on Mobile!)

 I design for emotion.
 I believe cohesive and intuitive design systems are functional, usable, reliable, and most of all, breath feeling.
 Emotional design allows conversations with users that always end with a better iteration.
 So, why not design to fulfill a task and put a smile on our users faces?